wolfSSL/oss-fuzz-targets/README.md

 compilation, see [the section on compiling](#compiling_target) below.

-[The very last section of this README](#future) is meant to document the foreseeable future of this directory, including suggestions on what fuzz targets should be written next.
+[The very last section of this README](#future) is meant to document the foreseeable future of this repository, including suggestions on what fuzz targets should be written next.
 It is requested that future editors of this directory update that section to reflect their work and thoughts.